cherietanjy/gatsby-starter-foundation/src/content/posts/sibor-sor-sora-home-loans.md

 First, understand that the global banking system follows a fractional reserve model.
 This means banks don't actually have 100% of the deposits which bank customers like you and I put in them, since most of the monies are already lent out as loans.

 ### "What?!"
 Hang in there buddy, relax.
 Fret not.
 This is where SIBOR steps in.
-If namks face liquidity issues (cash shortage), banks can borrow from <i>another</i> bank at the SIBOR rate.
+If banks face liquidity issues (cash shortage), banks can borrow from <i>another</i> bank at the SIBOR rate.

 The SIBOR rate is also used for home loans that you and I are familiar with.